 Direct deposit is an electronic transfer of a paycheck right into a payee’s bank account.
-A direct deposit uses an ACH (or automated clearing house) network, an electronic alternative to paper checks that’s been around since the 1960s .
+A direct deposit uses an automated clearing house (ACH) network, an electronic alternative to paper checks that’s been around since the 1960s.

 It’s safe, easy, and painless to set up a direct deposit—so why doesn’t everyone use it?
-Setting up direct deposit for the first time can seem like a hassle, but understanding what is needed to set it up, and what to expect in the process, makes it easier.
+Learning how to set up direct deposit isn’t difficult, but understanding what’s needed to set it up and what to expect in the process makes it easier.

 Pros and Cons of Direct Deposit

 After the set-up process, using direct deposit has more benefits than drawbacks for many people.
 Some benefits of direct deposit include: